 Device management available to AO

-offers via above described management function a tool set and environment allowing AO´s to implement its own customer OAM and care system.
+Wyre offers via above described management function a tool set and environment allowing AO´s to implement its own customer OAM and care system.
 This will allow AO´s to build on-line view of their customers and allows some functionalities like view status of AO customer, do a link speed test, suspend/not suspend network access for AO CPE, do connectivity loopback tests, and providing of read/write SNMP access for certain CPE parameters etc.

 SNMP MIB specifications